Fire and Blood (TV)

 In The North

 Bran (Isaac Hempstead-Wright) has Osha (Natalia Tena) carry him into the Stark family crypt.
 There, they encounter his brother Rickon (Art Parkinson) and his direwolf, Shaggydog as both brothers had the same dream about their father Ned (Sean Bean).
 Osha assures Bran that his dream is nothing more than him missing his father, but Maester Luwin (Donald Sumpter) solemnly arrives to inform them of Ned's death.
 At their camp, Catelyn (Michelle Fairley) counsels her son Robb (Richard Madden), who is grieving over his father's death.
-Robb promises that the Lannisters will pay for what they did, but Catelyn reminds him that they must first rescue Arya (Maisie Williams) and Sansa (Sophie Turner).
-As the Starks sit in counsel with their bannermen and allies over whether they should support Stannis or Renly, both of whom have challenged Joffrey's (Jack Gleeson) claim to the throne, Lord Greatjon Umber (Clive Mantle) instead suggests the North should secede from the Seven Kingdoms.
+Robb promises that the Lannisters will pay for what they did, but Catelyn reminds him that they must first rescue Arya (Maisie Williams) and Sansa Stark (Sophie Turner).
+As the Starks sit in counsel with their bannermen and allies over whether they should support Stannis or Renly, both of whom have challenged Joffrey Baratheon's (Jack Gleeson) claim to the throne, Lord Greatjon Umber (Clive Mantle) instead suggests the North should secede from the Seven Kingdoms.
 Theon (Alfie Allen) and the others agree and proclaim Robb as "The King in the North".
 Later, Catelyn interrogates Jaime Lannister (Nikolaj Coster-Waldau) over why he pushed Bran over the tower, but he refuses to answer.

 At King's Landing

-Joffrey leads Sansa onto a small wooden bridge at the top of a battlement and forces her to look upon the heads of her father and other members of their household mounted on spikes.
+Joffrey Baratheon leads Sansa Stark onto a small wooden bridge at the top of a battlement and forces her to look upon the heads of her father and other members of their household mounted on spikes.
 When Joffrey tells her his plans to have Robb's head on a spike, Sansa defiantly tells him her brother will kill him instead, for which Joffrey has one of his guards slap her.
 As Sansa contemplates pushing Joffrey off the bridge, she is stopped by Sandor Clegane (Rory McCann), who gently wipes the blood off her mouth and tells her not to resist Joffrey for her own safety.
-Meanwhile, Arya, after being rescued by Yoren (Francis Magee), disguises herself as a boy named "Arry" in order to escape with Yoren and his new recruits for the Night's Watch.
-After being picked on by two boys who plan to steal her sword, Arya threatens to kill them until Gendry (Joe Dempsie), King Robert's bastard son, chases them off.
+Meanwhile, Arya Stark, after being rescued by Yoren (Francis Magee), disguises herself as a boy named "Arry" in order to escape with Yoren and his new recruits for the Night's Watch.
+After being picked on by two boys who plan to steal her sword, Arya threatens to kill them until Gendry (Joe Dempsie), King Robert Baratheon's bastard son, chases them off.
 After a brief talk between the two, Arya and Gendry leave with Yoren's caravan, bound for the Wall.

 At the Lannister Camp

 Lord Tywin (Charles Dance) and his allies comment on their recent setbacks as they not only lost to the Starks and had Jaime captured by them, they now face a new threat with the Baratheon brothers.
-Because his grandson's actions destroyed any hope for peace between the Starks and the Lannisters, Tywin orders Tyrion (Peter Dinklage) to go to King's Landing in his stead as Hand of the King so they may keep Joffrey under control if Cersei (Lena Headey) fails.
+Because his grandson's actions destroyed any hope for peace between the Starks and the Lannisters, Tywin orders Tyrion Lannister (Peter Dinklage) to go to King's Landing in his stead as Hand of the King so they may keep Joffrey Baratheon under control if Cersei Lannister (Lena Headey) fails.
 Despite being told not to, Tyrion has Shae (Sibel Kekilli) follow him to King's Landing.

 At the Wall